lgrqvst/lgrqvst.com-hugo/content/post/building-lgrqvst.com-part-3.md

 Put artistic/creative content in sections specific to its type, like so: `art`, `music`, `rpg`, etc.

 Ok, I'm locking this in.
 I'm decided.
 This is how I'm doing it.
 Because even if it'll all be presented as part of the same flow upfront, I still want some organization on my end.
 So there.

+### Edit 180704

+Ok, here's where my mind is at right now:

+Blog posts go in `post`.

+Things that are more creative/artistic in nature (and this is really not a very clear distinction, even to myself, tbh) go in `art`, under a relevant sub-section, like `drawings`, `music`, etc.

+I just feel like it'll be easier to present if there are just two main content types.